-Whether to buy an Apple Mac desktop or laptop is a big question.
-After all, the price range is mostly similar, but Apple Mac desktops and MacBook laptops offer quite different features.
-Apple's Mac desktops often offer higher speced models when compared to laptops, but chain you to a desk; while Apple's MacBook laptops lets you roam free, but at what cost?
+Deciding whether to buy an Apple Mac desktop or a MacBook laptop (also known as a Mac notebook) is tricky.
+The prices are broadly similar, but Apple Mac desktops and MacBook laptops offer different features and user experiences.
+Apple's Mac desktops ramp up to higher-spec models when compared to Mac notebooks, but desktop computers chain you to a desk; while Apple's MacBook laptops let you roam free - but at what performance cost?

 Apple currently makes three different models of desktop computer: